 From 2010 to 2012 OSHA recordable incident rates have essentially plateaued with a reduction of less than 3% over that time period.
 In addition, according to the DOL, more than one-half of the 3.0 million private industry recordable cases were of a more serious nature that involved days away from work and job transfer or restriction.1 In 2012 these occurred at a rate of 1.8 cases per 100 full-time workers, statistically unchanged since 2009.
 Traditional safety initiatives that focus on training, policies and engineering are having some impact, but they are not enough if your ultimate goal is a Zero Harm workplace.

 SafetyMirror® is a powerful safety culture development program that accurately assesses individuals’ SafetyDNA.
 Once assessed, individuals then experience the SafetyMirror Workshop to learn about the traits that make up their SafetyDNA.
-Through this process participants become increasingly aware of how these safety traits serve to reduce or increase their exposure to risk.
-The SafetyMirror Workshop is experiential, meaning participants quickly learn through simulations how differently they respond to exposures and most importantly how this impacts the likelihood of them being injured.
+Through this process, participants become increasingly aware of how these safety traits serve to reduce or increase their exposure to risk.
+The SafetyMirror Workshop is experiential, meaning participants quickly learn through simulations how differently they respond to exposures and, most importantly, how this impacts the likelihood of them being injured.
 After the workshop, participants go through brief coaching sessions to receive their specific SafetyMirror results from a certified coach.
-In that session they learn about their personal Safety profile, explore their exposures at work and focus on actionable safety behaviors that will directly reduce their risk.
-What makes this personal safety program effective is its simplicity and focus on each individual having unique safety SafetyDNA.
+In that session, they learn about their personal Safety profile, explore their exposures at work and focus on actionable safety behaviors that will directly reduce their risk.
+What makes this personal safety program effective is its simplicity and focus on each individual having unique SafetyDNA.

 1 U.S. Department of Labor, Bureau of Labor Statistics, News Release, November 7, 2013 USDL-13-2119.